 Past Commander-in-Chief Roy J. Bennett presided at a dedication service, held in St. John's Lutheran Church, adjacent to the Grand Amy Highway in Des Moines.
 Rev. Frederick J. Wurtz gave the address.
-The history of the Highway was given by the Commander. history of the Highway was given by Department Junior Vice Commander Edmund Kuba.
-Appropriate patriotic music was rendered, and the service closed with the benediction.
-Our appreciation and gratitude go to Past Commander-in-Chief Bennett, for his devoted efforts and service in bringing an outstanding dedication service to more than a hundred of Des Moines citizens and so levelly service to more than a hundred of Des Moines citizens, and so loyally assisting in making the G.A.R.
-Highway dedication the guarantees. dedication the success it was.
+The history of the Highway history of the Highway given by Department Junior Vice Commander Edmund Kuba.
+Appropriate patriotic music was rendered, a service closed with the benediction.
+Our appreciation and gratitude go to Past Commander-in-Chief Bennett, for his devoted efforts and servi in bring-ing an outstanding in the servi in the servi in the servi in the service of the service ing an outstanding dedication service to more than a Highway Moines citizens, and so loyally assisting in making the CAR.
+Highway dedication the success it was.